Wechseln Woods, Capricorn

 “Good work, Private Kleine.”
 Werner nodded at him.
 “I will need another backup radio.”
 He paused as Kleine grimaced for a fraction of a second, and his stomach churned with an odd emotion that felt as if it was not quite his own.
 Guilt.
 “If you are feeling up to it.”

 Gilbert and Kleine both seemed surprised by this statement and Werner was too, but Klaus nodded deeply before moving over to another desk and bringing his book with him.
-Gilbert headed toward the door.
+Gilbert headed towards the door.

 Werner watched them go, and then—